Brorby/Competition-Exploring-Mental-Health-Data/README.md

 ## Distribution of individual work:
 Magnus - In the Magnus_implementation folder.
 Instanciated in main.ipynb
 Isak - In the dynamic_selection folder.
 Instanciated in main.ipynb
-Elias - in this branch: (link to github)
+Elias - In the selection_net_module.py file.
+Instanciated in main.ipynb

 # help with making environment: